Home » Amsterdam » Body Worlds Amsterdam tickets

 How to reach Body Worlds Amsterdam

-Body Worlds, The Happiness Project is located at Damrak 66 in the center of Amsterdam.
-Get Directions
+Address: Damrak 66 in the center of Amsterdam.
+Get Directions.

-Tram numbers 4 and 14 stop at Dam/De Bijenkorf, which is just one minute from the exhibition building.
+Trams 4, 14, and 24 stop at Dam, which is just one minute from the exhibition building.

-Trams 2, 12, 13, and 17 stop at Dam (in front of Magna Plaza), less than a 5-minute walk from the attraction.
+Trams 2, 12, 13, and 17 stop at Amsterdam, Dam in front of Magna Plaza, less than a 5-minute walk from the attraction.

-The Body Museum is only 600 meters (one-third of a mile) from Amsterdam Central Station, and you can walk the distance in less than ten minutes.
+The Body Museum is only 600 meters (0.4 mile) from Amsterdam Central Station, and you can walk the distance in less than ten minutes.

 The Museum is surrounded by parking garages, and Q-park garage under the Bijenkorf department store is the closest.